-Easter is right around the corner.
+Easter will be celebrated on Sunday.
 Check out some fun facts about this spring holiday.

 America's first Sunrise Service — an Easter Mass held early enough for congregants to witness the dawn's first rays together — was held in 1773 in Winston-Salem, North Carolina, organized by the Moravians, which is a church with its roots in the present-day Czech Republic.

 After Halloween, Easter is the biggest candy consuming holiday.

 Chocolate Easter bunnies are hollow for safety reasons.
 The hollow center of the traditional chocolate bunny helps make it easier to eat.
 It’s also more economically viable for the candy confectioner.

 Faberge Easter eggs, like the one displayed here, is a tradition originated in Russia where each intricately detailed egg was filled with its own surprise and given as a gift.

 Some of the earliest Easter treats where the hot cross buns, made by the monks.
 They are an Easter treat primarily eaten in Great Britain.

 Marshmallow Peeps are celebrating their 60th anniversary this year.
 Each Easter season, Americans buy more than 700 million Peeps, shaped like chicks, as wellas Marshmallow Bunnies and Marshmallow Eggs.